Supporting Domestic and International Boarding StudentsThursday, September 26, 2019

 - How can we engage them with issues such as Charlottesville or why we uphold the values of community service?

-- How we can make America’s diversity and identity conversations relevant to their lives as citizens of such an interconnected world?
+- How can we make America’s diversity and identity conversations relevant to their lives as citizens of such an interconnected world?

 Come ready to share ideas about how your school works with international students around conversations about diversity and inclusion.